sakshisah7/Library-Management-System1/README.md

    This command runs the compiled Java program.
 You should see the program's output and be able to interact with the Library Management System through the console.

 That's it!
 You have compiled and executed the Library Management System project in Java.
 Make sure you have Java Development Kit (JDK) installed on your system to compile and run Java programs.
+                                                                        Get Started
+User Interaction :
+The application will greet you with a welcome message and prompt you to enter the library's details during the first run:

+Once the library details are set, the main menu appears:

+The application will prompt you to enter details for the new book :

+Choose option 2: "Remove book"

+Choose option 3: "Update book"

+Choose option 4: "Get book" :

+                                               Data Structures:
+Library: Represented by the Library class.
+Fields:
+LibraryName (String): Name of the library.
+LibraryAddress (String): Address of the library. pincode (int): Pincode of the library's location. books (List<Book>): Collection of books belonging to the library (relationship explained later).

+Book: Represented by the Book class.
+Fields:
+bookname (String): Name of the book. bookauthor (String): Author of the book. bookprice (double): Price of the book.

+List: Used by the Library class to store books (List<Book> books).
+This is an interface implemented by various concrete list classes like ArrayList (likely used here).
+It provides functionalities for adding, removing, and accessing elements in a sequential order.
+Relationships:

+One-to-Many (Library and Book):
+A single Library object can have a collection of many Book objects.
+This is reflected by the List<Book> books field within the Library class.
+The books list stores references to individual Book objects, each representing a book in the library.

+Real-world examples and use cases to illustrate how this Library Management System (LMS) application can be applied in practical scenarios:

+Small Library Management:
+A local community library can use this application to manage its collection of books.
+The librarian can add new books entering details like title, author, and price.
+They can search for existing books by title and update details if needed (e.g., update price after a discount sale).
+Removing books from the collection when they become damaged or are no longer relevant is also possible.

+School Library Management:
+A school librarian can utilize this application to manage the school library's book collection.
+Adding new books for different age groups and subjects is straightforward.
+Searching for specific books by title or author can help students and teachers locate resources quickly.
+Removing outdated or damaged books from the collection can be easily tracked.

+Personal Book Collection Management:

+Book enthusiasts can use this application to manage their personal libraries.
+Adding new books they acquire, including details like author and purchase price, allows for easy organization.
+They can search for specific books within their collection and update information if needed (e.g., mark a book as loaned to a friend).

+Overall, this LMS application provides a foundational structure for managing book collections.
+It can be a valuable tool for small libraries, personal libraries, or educational settings where basic organization and tracking of books are needed